Life is Hard but God is Good

-Loosing My Church Family
+Losing My Church Family

 My husband is a gifted teacher and was respected all throughout the years of our Ministry.
 Our Church was a place of peace and love.
 We opened our home to our congregation; so many memories of bonding, growing in the Lord, watching football together and more.

-During the storm we had come together, as a Church, and were of one accord.
+During the storm, we had come together, as a Church, and were of one accord.
 We prayed and sought the Lord together humbling ourselves asking God to shine his spotlight on our own individual lives; asking Him to reveal any hidden motive or sin.
 We were bonded together in prayer to ask God to show us what to do.
 God answered and it was miraculous.

 Beauty Out of Ashes

 I don’t know about you, but I don’t want to be a crotchety ole' fart (as my son-in-law Jon would say) when I grow old.
-I know the key is staying close to God and allowing Him to work goodness, love and His character into my life.
+I know the key is staying close to God and allowing Him to work His character into my life.
 He is all I need.

 My heart cries out … Draw me close to YOU … never let me go.
 "He is a friend that sticks closer than a brother".
 "He will never leave me nor forsake me."
 Because He lives I can face tomorrow.